Advice > Product management

 • How you process and grow from past experiences

-• How you support the people around you
+• How you support the people around you and help build a team up

 • How you overcome difficult situations